Do What Matters.

 Not a goal.
 Not a target.
 A boundary.

 That might be five things.
 Or three.
-Or even one.
+Or one.

-If it’s useful and you do it, that’s success.
+If it matters and you do it, that’s success.

 “Eightly helps you finish more — and stay on track when you don’t.”